What is Shadow IT and Why is It the Biggest Cybersecurity Risk?

 - Is a victim of a ransomware attack affecting cloud data company-wide

-- Is in possession of an administrator account and has hijacked those permissions
+- Has an administrator account and has hijacked those permissions

 - Is brute forcing login attempts